geoffreybaird.com Elwood - Melbourne Australia Where's that? . CONTACT GEOFFREY

 Just the same with a soundcard: The quality of the sound will depend on the quality of the soundcard.
 I have spent a fair bit of dough getting a soundbox with pretty good sounds.
 Don't be surprised if you start to listen to a midi-file at home and they sound a bit more 'dinky' than they do at my place.
 Once again, some settings may help there but it might just be the low quality of your soundcard.

 I'm a singer.
-This techo stuff is all very interesting for a computer nerd, but what use would midi-files be to me?
+This techie stuff is all very interesting for a computer nerd, but what use would midi-files be to me?

 Some extra information: